Tech Track 100: Latest Tech Track 100 league table

 The 20th anniversary Sunday Times Tech Track 100 league table supplement was published on 6 September 2020 and featured companies such as tech unicorns Darktrace, Checkout.com and TransferWise.
 The top company was Revolut, the digital banking services provider.
+This is the last time that the Sunday Times Tech Track 100 league table was published.

 Previous rankings

 The 2012 Sunday Times Tech Track 100 league table ranked the top 100 of Britain's private technology, digital media and telecoms (TMT) companies that demonstrated the fastest sales growth over the preceding three years, between 2008 and 2011, or between 2009 and 2012.

 The 2012 Tech Track included a new category, Ones to Recognise, for the first time since the inaugural awards in 1997.
 This is a list of five companies which demonstrate strong potential but did not make it into the top 100 spots.